What is personal information?

 How will you collect my personal information?

-I will collect your personal information in the following ways: via email or over the telephone to arrange an initial consultation, in writing, and in person during our meetings.
+I will collect your personal information in the following ways: via email, via Write Upp forms (an application that meets GDPR security criteria) or over the telephone to arrange an initial consultation, in writing, and in person during our meetings.

 How will you treat my personal information?